appsody/appsody-operator/doc/user-guide.md

 Appropriate cluster roles and bindings are required to watch another namespace, watch multiple namespaces or watch all namespaces.

+NOTE: The Appsody Operator can only interact with resources it is given permission to interact through link:++https://kubernetes.io/docs/reference/access-authn-authz/rbac/++[Role-based access control (RBAC)].
+Some of the operator features require interacting with resources in other namespaces.
+In that case, the operator must be installed with correct `ClusterRole` definitions.

 ## Overview

 The architecture of the Appsody Operator follows the basic controller pattern:  the Operator container with the controller is deployed into a Pod and listens for incoming resources with `Kind: AppsodyApplication`.
 Creating an `AppsodyApplication` custom resource (CR) triggers the Appsody Operator to create, update or delete Kubernetes resources needed by the application to run on your cluster.